theupdateframework/specification/tuf-spec.md

   2. Otherwise, recursively search the list of delegations in order of appearance.

+    1. Let DELEGATE denote the current target role TARGETS is delegating to.

+    2. **Download the DELEGATE tarets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of bytes.
+The value for Z is set by the authors of the application using TUF.
+For example, Z may be tens of kilobytes.
+IF DELEGATE cannot be found, end the search and report the target cannot be found.
+If consistent snapshots are not used (see Section 7), then the filename used to download the targets metadata file is of the fixed form FILENAME.EXT (e.g., delegated_rol.json).
+Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.delegated_role.json), where VERSION_NUMBER is the version number of the DELEGATE metadata file listed in the snapshot metadata file.
+In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

+    3. **Check against snapshot metadata.** The hashes (if any), and version number of the new DELEGATE metadata file MUST match the trusted snapshot metadata.
+This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
+If the new DELEGATE metadata file does not match, discard it, end the search, and report the target cannot be found.

+    4. **Check for an arbitrary software attack.** The new DELEGATE metadata file MUST have been signed by a threshold of keys specified in the TARGETS metadata file.
+If the new DELEGATE metadata file is not signed as required, discard it, end the search, and report the target cannot be found.

+    5. **Check for a rollback attack.** The version number of the trusted DELEGATE metadata file, if any, MUST be less than or equal to the version number of the new DELEGATE metadata file.
+If the new DELEGATE metadata file is older than the trusted DELEGATE metadata file, discard it, end the search, and report the target cannot be found.

+    6. If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).
+Otherwise, discard it, end the search, and report the target cannot be found.

-    1. If the current delegation is a terminating delegation, then jump to step [[#fetch-target]].
+    7. If the current delegation is a terminating delegation, then jump to step [[#fetch-target]]..

-    2. Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any.
-Stop the search, and jump to step [[#fetch-target]] as soon as a delegation returns a result.
+    8. Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any, by repeating the preorder depth-first search with DELEGATE as the current TARGET role.
+       Stop the search, and jump to step [[#fetch-target]]. as soon as a delegation returns a result.

 ## Fetch target ## {#fetch-target}